 What does DD mean in stocks and what are the trends?

-Investors need to be much patient when the due diligence comes to trends.
-They should take a long time to speculate the movements of the company.
+Investors need to be patient when due diligence comes to trends.
+They should take a long time to speculate on the movements of the company.
 They should keep checking the profit, return, and expenditure over time.
-So, it is recommended to all the individual investors to monitor the trends of the company for at least some quarters before coming to a concrete decision of investment.
+So, it is recommended to all individual investors to monitor the trends of the company for at least some quarters before coming to a concrete decision on investment.

 What are the competitions?